UnionInternationalCheminsdeFer/OSDM/spec/models.md

 to destination station.
 A trip is composed of one or more segments.

-Each segment (also sometimes called legs) represent a connection between two locations where the traveller will either step in a transport or step out of a transport (most likely a train).
+Each segment (also sometimes called legs) represent a connection between two places where the traveller will either step in a transport or step out of a transport (most likely a train).
 3 types can be distinguished:

 - **origin**: departure location of the segment
 - **destination**: arrival location of the segment
-- **stops**: intermediate locations encountered between origin and destination of the segment
+- **stops**: intermediate places encountered between origin and destination of the segment

 Regardless of whether the products to travel these segments are train-bound, or